Gregg Jarrett and Brett Tolman - August 15th, Hour 3

 The American people see it.

-Uh look, I I think this House of Cards, I think the walls are closing in on the Biden family.
+Look, I think this House of Cards, I think the walls are closing in on the Biden family.

 And there are two things happening simultaneously.

-I could tell you for a fact that's not true.
+I could tell you for a fact, that's not true.

-It was Democrats that wanted Andrew Cuomo out, and and they made it their mission to get rid of him.
+It was Democrats that wanted Andrew Cuomo out, and they made it their mission to get rid of him, even some political rivals of him.

 That was Democrats.

-And I think there are a lot of Democrats that will be very quick to jump off the Biden train when once given a really good opportunity.
+And I think there are a lot of Democrats that will be very quick to jump off the Biden train once given a really good opportunity.

-And and once this gets into the political bloodstream about all of Joe Biden's lying about the the family syndicate and the business and what he knew and how he participated and how he benefited financially and and all of the ways that the money was you know filtered through varying show corporations.
+And once this gets into the political bloodstream about all of Joe Biden's lying about the family syndicate and the business and what he knew and how he participated and how he benefited financially and all of the ways that the money was filtered through varying show corporations, I think it's going to become very apparent.

 You know, give him credit for it.

-Uh if he's not thinking about 2024, which he says he's not, and I'll take him at his word, but he's certainly thinking about 2028.
+If he's not thinking about 2024, which he says he's not, and I'll take him at his word, but he's certainly thinking about 2028.

 I don't think there's any doubt about that.